 Use filters to get hyper-customized automated reports.
 Download them in multiple formats in a single click.

-- Identify the high-level features that will help address these recruitment challenges.
+• Identify features that will help address these recruitment challenges.

 Which is the best recruitment software?